MobilityFirst/GNS/documentation/docs/Access-Control.md

 _//Add a hyperlink to groups page_

 Members of a group will automatically inherit ACLs from the group GUID.
 Therefore, if a field has an ACL with explicit read access to a group GUID `G`, all GUIDs in `G`'s group will also have read access.
 This is helpful if you would like to grant access to multiple GUIDs in a similar way.
 For example, you can create a calendar group and put all your calendar applications (represented by their GUIDs) in this group.
-Granting write access to the `appointments` field in your GUID record to the group GUID will also allow all GUIDs under it to also access and update your appointments.
+Granting write access for the `appointments` field in your GUID record to the group GUID will also allow all GUIDs under it to access and update your appointments.

 (More detailed illustration/example)